 Promotions display as a clickable note that states 'special offer'.
 When you click, more details about the promotion appear.
 Adding promotions is free, but any cost-per-click rates still apply.
 Promotions are available in the following countries: Australia, France, Germany, India, the UK, Canada, and the US.
-To add promotions, you must have a Google Merchant Center account with an active products feed.
+You must have a Google Merchant Center account with an active products feed to add promotions.

 The Google Manufacturer Center